Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ### - Files added to the local "Outgoing Things" Desktop link folder are sent automatically to a predefined recipient via Gmail.

+### - Generates at setup time internal Mail Folder Names using UUIDs for additional abuse prevention (application decides the real folder name).

 ### - Moves sent files to a "Sent Things" Desktop link folder for archiving.

 ### - Google OAuth client secret json file is stored in secure encrypted PKCS#12 database